 7. ERONGO PLATEAU CAMP

-A superb place to overnight when traveling north to Damaraland, or just to spend a weekend for a short getaway.
+A superb place to overnight when travelling north to Damaraland, or just to spend a weekend for a short getaway.
 Erongo Plateau Camp is situated on the edge of the Erongo mountain range and with its elevation above the valley floor guarantees spectacular views from every campsite.
 Relax and enjoy the peace and quiet or go and explore the area on foot on one of the hiking trails.
 Don’t miss the amazing rock art.

 8. NGEPI CAMP

 Well-known and a tourist favourite, it is hard to exclude Ngepi Camp from this list as it remains one of the funnest campsites in Namibia.
 Ngepi is known for the beauty of each camping spot set up between the natural vegetation and the views over the Okavango River.
-Quirky ablution designs as well as funny signage give the camp its character.
-And of course there is also the world’s first hippo and croc cage dive opportunity…
+Quirky ablution designs, as well as funny signage, give the camp its character.
+And of course, there is also the world’s first hippo and croc cage dive opportunity…

 This group of inselbergs that make the Spitzkoppe, with its distinctive bald granite peaks, is iconic to Namibia.
 It remains one of the coolest spots to camp, as many Namibians and all mountain climbers would know.
 The opportunities to explore the area in and around the rock formations are endless.
 Make sure to go after good rains when there are many hidden rock pools that are loads of fun to swim in.

 10. SPREETSHOOGTE CAMPSITE